LucHermitte/lh-vim-lib/doc/Project.md

 This variable will hold a single instance of each pair _variable_:_value_.

+This means that modifying a `p:variable` in a buffer will also modify its state in all the buffers belonging to the same project.

 ## 1.1.
 What is a project?

-Given a set of files in a same directory, each file can be the unique file of a project -- I always have a tests/ directory where I host pet projects, or where I test the behaviour of the compiler.
+Given a set of files in a same directory, each file can be the unique file of a project -- I always have a `tests/` directory where I host pet projects, or where I test the behaviour of the compiler.
 I call those: _monofile projects_.
 On the opposite, the files from a directory hierarchy can be part of a same and very big project.
 We may even imagine subprojects within a hierarchy.

-In the end, what really defines a programming project is a (leaf) "makefile" -- And why restrict ourselves to makefiles, what about scons, autotools, ant, (b)jam, aap?
-And BTW, Sun-Makefiles or GNU-Makefiles?
+In the end, what really defines a programming project is a (leaf) "makefile" -- and BTW, why restrict ourselves to makefiles, what about scons, autotools, ant, (b)jam, aap?
+Also, Sun-Makefiles or GNU-Makefiles?
 Other project will be recognized by the `.git/` directory at their root, and they won't have anything to do with programming.

 It's important to notice that what distinguishes two projects is not the type of their files.
 Having a configuration for C++ projects and another for Java